kevL/yata/ReadMe.txt

 Appendix C: edit operations on rows

-Since editing by row(s) is not intuitive I should say a few words here.
+The popup that appears when right-clicking a rowhead (far left of the table) is for single-row edits only.
+Use the Row dropdown on the menubar for multi-row edits.

-Edits that involve only one row ought be straightforward; right-click on the row at the far left and a popup will appear, and that row will be selected.
+Edits that involve only one row ought be straightforward; right-click on a row at the far left and that row will be selected, and a popup will appear.
 All edit-operations that are possible on a single row are shown on the popup.

 Edits that involve more than one row are more complicated.
-First you need to get familiar with these facts: (a) only one row can ever be currently selected (as indicated with a green field at the far left of that row), (b) to flag multiple rows for cutting/copying or deleting w/ Shift+Delete hold down Shift and click at the far left of another row - Control will not work for this, although such row(s)'s cells would appear to be selected; a row of selected cells is not necessarily/technically a selected or flagged row itself! (c) to cut/copy/delete a range of rows (a selected row along with its flagged rows) use the Rows menu or its keyboard shortcuts.
+First you need to get familiar with these facts: (a) only one row can ever be currently selected (as indicated with a green field (by default) at the far left of that row), (b) to flag multiple rows to cut/copy/replace or delete hold down Shift and click at the far left of another row - Control will not work for this, although such row(s)'s cells will be selected; a row of selected cells is not technically a selected or flagged row itself! (c) to cut/copy/replace or delete a range of rows (a selected row along with its flagged rows) use the Rows menu or its keyboard shortcuts.

-Currently flagged rows are indicated with a pale green field at the far left of their rows.
+Currently flagged rows are indicated with a pale green field (by default) at the far left of their rows.

 Cutting/copying/pasting rows does not use the Windows Clipboard.
 The copy of such data is instead maintained internally by Yata.
 If you want this data on the Clipboard for whatever reason choose "Export copied row(s)" on the Clipboard menu.
-To get data that's on the Clipboard back into Yata's internal format choose "Import clipboard row(s)" on the Clipboard menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
+To get data that's on the Clipboard back into Yata's internal buffer choose "Import clipboard row(s)" on the Clipboard menu - but be warned that such data from the Clipboard is not checked and could be garbage as far as a 2da is concerned, so it's up to you to decide whether or not to proceed at that point.
 The contents of the Clipboard can be viewed and edited by choosing "Open clip editor" on the Clipboard menu.
+The current contents of Yata's internal copy buffers for rows, cols, and cells can also be viewed in the clip editor but they cannot be edited.

-Once a range of rows has been copied it can be pasted into a table by choosing "Paste" on the Rows menu.
-The first row will be pasted at the currently selected row, pushing that row along with all following rows down such that they get shifted beneath the range that is pasted.
-Note that pasting rows never replaces any row(s).
-To replace rows with a copied range of rows, paste your copied rows then delete the rows you want deleted, or vice versa.
-And to paste rows after the last row, choose "Paste" without having a currently selected row - pressing Escape will clear all selections of rows, cols, and cells.
+Once a range of rows has been copied it can be pasted into a table by choosing either "Paste - insert" or "Paste - replace" on the Rows menu.
+"Paste - insert" will paste copied rows at the currently selected row, pushing that row along with all following rows down such that they get shifted beneath the range that is pasted.
+Note that inserting rows never replaces any row(s).
+To replace rows with copied row(s), choose "Paste - replace" and currently selected row(s) will be deleted before the copied row(s) are pasted.
+And to paste rows after the last row, choose "Paste - insert" without having a currently selected row - pressing Escape with the table focused will clear all selections of rows, cols, and cells.

 Appendix D: output